buzz-code/event-management-nra/project-index.md

 - `/db/data.sql` - Initial database data
 - `/db/Dockerfile` - Database Docker configuration

+## 5. Yemot Integration

+The system integrates with the Yemot telephony system to handle phone calls:

+- `/server/src/yemot-handler.ts` - Main handler for Yemot telephony system integration
+- `/server/src/main.ts` - Sets up Yemot router with the handler and processor
+- `/server/shared/utils/yemot/yemot-router.ts` - Shared utility for Yemot call routing
+- `/client/shared/components/views/YemotSimulator.jsx` - Frontend simulator for testing Yemot flows

+### Call Flow Implementation
+The system implements a structured call flow that:
+1. Greets the caller with voice instructions
+2. Collects user information through keypad or voice input
+3. Records address information
+4. Provides confirmation messages
+5. Processes the collected information for event management

+### Call Processing
+The `yemotProcessor` function handles post-call tasks such as:
+- Data validation and storage
+- Notification generation
+- Event participant management updates

+### Testing and Simulation
+The YemotSimulator component allows testing call flows without requiring actual phone connections.

+## 6. Project Clarifications

+### Entity Relationships
+The system is built around these core relationships:
+- **Events** are the central entity that everything connects to
+- **Event Types** categorize different kinds of events
+- **Event Notes** provide additional information for specific events
+- **Gifts** can be attached to events through the **Event Gift** junction entity
+- **Students** are the participants who attend events
+- **Teachers** organize and manage events
+- **Classes** represent physical locations or venues where events take place

+These relationships allow for tracking of which participants attended which events, what gifts were distributed, and collecting notes and feedback about events.

+### Project Purpose
+This is an event management system designed to track and manage events, participants, gifts, and event-related activities.
+The system focuses on creating and organizing events, managing attendees, and tracking gift distribution.

+### Language Support
+The application fully supports Right-to-Left (RTL) Hebrew text.
+UI labels and messages are defined in the domainTranslations.js file and managed through the i18nProvider.

+### Configuration System
+The application includes a comprehensive settings system that allows customization of various aspects:
+- Report formatting and styles
+- System-wide general settings
+- Dashboard configuration
+- User permissions and access control

-This project appears to be an educational management system with features for tracking student attendance, grading, teacher reporting, and administrative functions.
-The system is built with a React Admin frontend that provides a comprehensive UI for administrators and teachers, connected to a NestJS backend that handles data persistence and business logic.
+This project is an event management system with features for creating and managing events, tracking participants, managing gifts, and administrative functions.
+The system is built with a React Admin frontend that provides a comprehensive UI for administrators and event managers, connected to a NestJS backend that handles data persistence and business logic.